 Routine dental care is a critical component of a pet's oral and overall health, but most of pets don't get the oral hygiene care they need and their tooth and gum health suffers.

-At our Boulder County veterinary hospital, we provide complete dental care for your pet, from basic dental exams, teeth cleanings and polishing, to dental x-rays and surgeries.
+At our Boulder County veterinary hospital, we provide complete veterinary dentistry for your pet, from basic dental exams, teeth cleanings and polishing, to dental x-rays and surgeries.